PainterQubits/paramview/README.md

 The `extra-index-url` parameters are needed since ParamView and ParamDB are not published to PyPI yet.
-If you are using a Python package manager, add `https://painterqubits.github.io/paramview/releases` and `https://painterqubits.github.io/paramdb/releases` as secondary sources.
+If you are using a Python package manager, add `https://painterqubits.github.io/paramview/releases` and `https://painterqubits.github.io/paramdb/releases` as secondary sources before installing.
 For example, for [Poetry] the commands are:

 ```
 poetry source add --secondary paramview https://painterqubits.github.io/paramview/releases
 poetry source add --secondary paramdb https://painterqubits.github.io/paramdb/releases
 ```

+Then ParamView and ParamDB can be added like any other package.

 ## Usage